ay-ay-vasilev/SDL2Game/README.md

 - Add an event queue (improve the efficiency of the ParticleManager and the ProjectileSystem)
 - Set proper surface sizes (unarmed bug)
 - Fix animations (attack animation morphs into idle for a frame)
-- JSON files for AI.
+- JSON files for AI
-- Add map json.
+- Add map json
-- Fix Tile-Collider logic.
+- Fix Tile-Collider logic
 - Clean up in constants and settings.json.
-- Better WeaponComponent implementation (add an object for weapon stats).
+- Better WeaponComponent implementation (add an object for weapon stats)
+- Better ProjectileComponent implementation (add a name and make it a layer of abstraction, add "splatters" and "corpses")
 - Specific weapon stats for actors in weapon json files?
 - Refactor the debug draw methods
 - Deal with strings and string_views